 Today you will take a journey from Akureyri back to the capital of Reykjavik.

 You will continue through the west, eventually coming to Husafell.
-From here you can opt to go on a lava cave tour.
+From here, you can opt to go on a lava cave tour.
 In this experience, you will venture into one of the largest lava caves in the world.
-You will see a cavernous world of lava rock that was the result of an eruption over a thousand years ago.
+You will see a cavernous world of lava rock resulting from an eruption over a thousand years ago.

 Before you get back to the city, you might like to go on an excursion into the Thrihnukagigur volcano.
-This magma chamber is known for its incredible colour palette and impressive size.
-In this tour, you will be lowered into the heart of this lava cave to take in the remarkable sights that are the result of a volcanic eruption long ago.
+This magma chamber is known for its incredible color palette and impressive size.
+In this tour, you will be lowered into the heart of this lava cave to take in the remarkable sights resulting from a volcanic eruption long ago.

-For your last night in Iceland, you will be staying in accommodation in the capital city, providing another opportunity to get to grips with Reykjavík.
-This is the last chance to tick off any of the attractions you still wanted to see in the Capital Region, as well as to explore the city's exciting nightlife.
+For your last night in Iceland, you will be staying in accommodation in the capital city, providing another opportunity to get to grips with Reykjavik.
+This is the last chance to tick off any of the attractions you still want to see in the capital region, as well as to explore the city's exciting nightlife.

 Today is the day that you will head home.
-Although it might be sad to leave Iceland, there are still some things you can do before you go.
+Although it might be sad to leave Iceland, you can still do some things before you go.